jim3/REST-API-IMS-using-SQLAchemy-/README.md

-## RESTful API for a Inventory Management System
+## RESTful API for a Inventory Management System using Python/Flask

 ### Description